Federico-Ciuffardi/util/README.md

 # util
+Some Java useful classes.

+## Contains
-Some Java usefull classes, contains a non reentrant lock.
+* A non reentrant lock.

+## Authors
+* Federico Ciuffardi

+## Note
+Thank you for reading and checking out this repository, send all your comments or questions to Federico.Ciuffardi@outlook.com